emaglio/trailblazer.github.io/guides/trailblazer/2.0/03-trailblazer-basic.md

 {{ "app/controllers/blog_posts_controller.rb:new:../trailblazer-guides:operation-03" | tsnippet }}

-Using `run TRB::Op` or `TRB::Op.()` (call) will procedure the same results, the only different is that is possible to pass argument to `.()` like for example `"current_user" => User` or more interesting [inject dependecy to the operation](http://trailblazer.to/guides/trailblazer/2.0/02-trailblazer-basics.html#dependencies).
+Using `run TRB::Op` or `TRB::Op.()` will procedure the same result, the only different is that using `.()` is possible to [inject dependecy to the operation](http://trailblazer.to/guides/trailblazer/2.0/02-trailblazer-basics.html#dependencies) like for example `"current_user" => user`.

-Calling an operation will always return a [Result Object](http://trailblazer.to/gems/operation/2.0/api.html#result-object) and in base on which steps are implemented this object will be populated so for example in this case it will have a `Policy`, `Model` and `Form` objects (it actually has much more but this is what we need now).
+Calling an operation will always return a [Result Object](http://trailblazer.to/gems/operation/2.0/api.html#result-object) and in base on which steps are implemented this object will be populated so for example in this case it will have a `policy`, `model` and `form` object (it actually has much more but this is what we need now).
-The pipe flow is nothing different than the `BlogPost::Create` operation shown in the second guide, as long as all steps return true the only different is that we only build the contract becuase we just need to present the form to the User.
+The pipe flow is nothing different than the `BlogPost::Create` operation shown in the second guide, the only different is that we only build the contract becuase we just need to present the form to the User.

+We can quickly test the pipeflow trying to create a post without a user signed in:

+{{ "test/concepts/blog_post/operation/operation_test.rb:policy:../trailblazer-guides:operation-03" | tsnippet }}

+In the test we verify that if the user is not signed in the model will be nil and the policy object will return fasle which will move the pipeflow to the left and won't let the other steps to be executed.

-Now that we have data structure we need to actually show it to the User therefore we call `render BlogPost::Cell::New` and we pass the `Reform::Form` object to the cell class with `result["contract.default"]`.
+Now that we have the data structure we need to actually show it to the User therefore we call `render BlogPost::Cell::New` and we pass the `Reform::Form` object to the cell class with `result["contract.default"]`.
-We actually need to pass more information to the cell in order to have better looking and smarter application, so we need to pass for exaple `current_user`, the `layout` and all the information that the cell class needs to elaborate.
-This more information are basically the same for all the cell class so we create a `render` method in `application_controller`:
+We actually need to pass more information to the cell in order to have a better looking and smarter application, so we need to pass for exaple `current_user`, the `layout` and all the information that the cell class needs to elaborate.
+This more information are basically the same for all the cell classes so we create a `render` method in `application_controller`:

 {{ "app/controllers/application_controller.rb:render:../trailblazer-guides:operation-03" | tsnippet }}

-In this example we are skipping all the css/layout preparation and also we are going to pass `current_user` as a normal User without actually log in but the concept is there.
+In this guide we are skipping all the css/layout preparation and also we are going to pass `current_user` as a normal User without actually log in but the concept is there.
+We use another trick to pass `current_user` in all the operations which is necessary when we actually run the app or we implement integration tests:

+{{ "app/controllers/application_controller.rb:render:../trailblazer-guides:operation-03" | tsnippet }}

 Here `BlogPost::Cell::New`: